zeus-fyi/olympus/README_CODE_CONTRIBUTERS.md

     * Is this being used?
     * Is this scalable, do costs go down per unit with scale by a lot? ideally it should be slightly linear
 * Don't use helm charts for mature internal apps, use Zeus
-* Don't use or add any terrible languages
+* Don't use or add any terrible languages like bash, jsonnet, php, etc.
     * Unless you can autogenerate it entirely from a structured language
 * Don't write ANY cli tooling, or Zeus WILL banish you from Olympus (exceptions rarely granted)
     * Cli tooling is dumb, don't be a dummy.
 Why is it dumb?
 Glad you asked, here's why.